 Klaus has worked for over 18 years in the IT industry, in Europe and USA, and has lived in 7 countries in Europe, America and Africa.
 He has product experience in engineering and financial ERP software and extensive experience in Professional Services, Management, Sales, Customer Relations and Product Marketing.

 Klaus loves to work with people from all different cultures, being out in nature, sports, climbing and being with his two kids, and the rest of the Hatle family in Norway.

-Luis Patricio Infanta Cáceres, aka Pato.
-His inspiration and desire to changes things, comes from living in a society and a country where the rich get richer and the poor get poorer, inequality and corruption being a constant problem and affecting people with fewer resources.
+Luis Patricio Infanta Cáceres, aka Pato, has the inspiration and desire to change things.
+It comes from living in a society and a country where the rich get richer and the poor get poorer, inequality and corruption being a constant problem and affecting people with fewer resources.

 Pato is an Electrical Engineer with over 5 years of experience in project design, construction and commissioning, in mining, housing and hospital projects, to name a few.
 He is passionate about sustainable design, and has a LEED® Green Associate professional accreditation.

 Pato is the youngest of five brothers.
 It was born in the north of Chile, in the disappeared mining camp of Chuquicamata (the largest open pit copper mine in the world).
 He is passionate about music, especially for heavy metal which led him to learn guitar and bass guitar, being his main hobby.
 And lives in Santiago with a little "doggy daughter" called Pancha.